vueonrails/vueonrails/README.md

 Note: `vuejs` gem creates vue components as single-file component by default.

-To generate a component with seperation of concern, please use the `--seperate`
+To generate a component with seperation of concern, please use the option `--seperate`, like `rails g vue something --seperate`

 > rails g vue something --seperate

-## Vue component destroyer
+## Destroy a Vue component

 ```
 rails destroy vue something
 ```

-## Vue component viewer
+## View a standalone Vue component

 Vue-component viewer allows you to browse your individual & independent Vue component easily without its surrounding element outside the scope of the component.
 Simply visit http://localhost:3000/vue/<name>